ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 fully enlightened when mothers are not, in a good degree,
 qualified to discharge the duties of the home work of edu­
 cation.”
-If it be not th
+If it be not the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:dlc:batch_dlc_collins_ver01:data:sn83030364:print00211110077:1857100401:0003/pct:17.895290,21.664795,12.011907,5.753151/!600,600/0/default.jpg"/>
 </td>